sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-agent.md

   otlp:
     trustedCertificatesFile: /opt/metricshub/security/new-server-cert.crt

-hosts: # ...
+resourceGroups: # ...
 ```

-The file should be stored in the `security` folder and should contain one or more X.509 certificates in PEM format.
+The file should be stored in the `security` folder of the installation directory and should contain one or more X.509 certificates in PEM format.